 Depending on the scopes, PHP has three variable scopes:

-- Local variables: The variables declared within a function are called local variables to that function and has its scope only in that particular function.
+- Local variables: The variables declared within a function are called local variables to that function and have their scope only in that particular function.
 In simple words, it cannot be accessed outside that function.
-Any declaration of a variable outside the function with same name as that of the one within the function is a complete different variable.
+Any declaration of a variable outside the function with the same name as that of the one within the function is a completely different variable.
 We will learn about functions in detail in later articles.
 For now, consider a function as a block of statements.

 local num = 50 Variable num outside local_var() is 60

 - Global variables: The variables declared outside a function are called global variables.
 These variables can be accessed directly outside a function.
 To get access within a function we need to use the “global” keyword before the variable to refer to the global variable.